jjongsma/component-registry/README.md

   // Specify dependency on the rest-client provider registration.provider('rest-client', (restClientProvider) => {

     restClientProvider.setApiServer(config.API_SERVER);

     return {

-		// This is the same factory we used in the above example '$get': [
+      // This is the same factory we used in the above example
+      $get': [
         'util/log',
         (logger) => new MyApplication(logger, config)
       ],

       // Use predefined singleton builder to ensure we only create a single shared
       // component
       $builder: registration.registry.singletonBuilder()

 	};